 Alexander Fury is the menswear critic at the Financial Time and the fashion features director at Another Magazine.
-Prior to this, he was chief fashion correspondent at T: The New York Times Style Magazine.
-Prior to this, he was fashion editor of the Independent, i and the Independent on Sunday newspapers.
+Prior to this, he was chief fashion correspondent at T: The New York Times Style Magazine, fashion editor of the Independent, i and the Independent on Sunday newspapers.

 Fury is both a fashion almanac and lexicon; the editor has a seemingly encyclopaedic knowledge of the fashion industry.
 His work is a captivating mix of highbrow reference points (“you recognise something of the Van Eyck in the drape of a cape”) and one-line witticisms.
 Fury is unafraid of either sharing his true opinion, or polarising the opinion of others.